Agile Methodology Virtual Seminar

 Most Common Agile Methodologies

 Another very popular framework in Agile is Kanban.
 This framework focuses on visualizing the tasks and organizes them in columns clearly defining where you are in the development process.
-Usually, the columns include a requested, in progress, done, needs review and others that are required by the project.
+Usually, the columns include requested, in progress, done, and others that are required by the project.